Should we pay for King’s party?

 “People can choose to mark the King’s Coronation in May, but at a time when lots of people are struggling to heat their homes and put food on the table due to the cost of living crisis, we don’t think it is right to use public funds in this way.”

-Ms Sinclair has lodged an amendment to distribute the £50k identified in the report to Borders foodbanks and community larders.
+Ms Sinclair has lodged an amendment to distribute the £50k to Borders foodbanks and community larders.

 "Council budgets and resources are stretched, so it’s important that we get the balance of that support in whatever form it may be, absolutely right.”